Evidence Level

 In vitro mechanistic study.

 ESPGHAN ORS (Na 60 mmol/L + glucose 111 mmol/L) produced more potent pro-absorptive effects than WHO ORS (Na 75 mmol/L + glucose 75 mmol/L) in vitro.
 Demonstrates glucose-sodium ratio matters for fluid absorption efficiency.
-Note: in vitro mechanism does NOT directly translate to clinical superiority — both ORS formulations have strong real-world evidence.
+Note: in vitro mechanism does not directly translate to clinical superiority — both ORS formulations have strong real-world evidence.

 3

-Multiple Transportable Carbohydrates for Endurance — Meta-Analysis
+Multiple Transportable Carbohydrates for Endurance — Evidence Synthesis

 Pooled across endurance exercise studies.